Mersel AI Platform Capabilities

 ## Can I improve AI visibility with just content, or do I need technical changes too?

-**Improving AI visibility requires a combination of high-quality content and technical infrastructure because AI crawlers often struggle to parse websites that rely solely on content without technical optimization.** While content is necessary, it is insufficient on its own for brands seeking maximum visibility.
-AI crawlers cannot properly read many websites due to JavaScript-heavy rendering, missing structured data, or blocked crawler access.
-If AI crawlers cannot parse your site, even excellent content fails to earn citations.
+**Improving AI visibility requires a combination of high-quality content and technical infrastructure because content alone is often not sufficient for AI crawlers to parse.** AI crawlers cannot properly read many websites due to JavaScript-heavy rendering, missing structured data, or blocked crawler access.
+If AI crawlers cannot parse your site, even excellent content will not earn citations.

-The companies seeing the strongest results in published case studies combine content optimization with specific technical infrastructure.
-To ensure AI engines can extract and cite your information, you must implement:
+The companies seeing the strongest results in published case studies combine content optimization with technical infrastructure.
+This technical foundation ensures that AI crawlers can properly parse the site, which is a necessary requirement for earning citations even when the content is excellent.

 * Schema markup